mars2699/mars2699/README.md

 :airplane: Currently an engineer in the aerospace industry

-:computer: Expanding my knowledge of machine learning, data analytics, and Apache Spark
+:computer: Expanding my knowledge of machine learning and data analytics

-:snake: Languages: Python, C, C++, MATLAB

-:musical_note: Fun fact: I play the harmonica!